That is no flatdeck...

 Flourish?
 Kaede thought of the spellword Captain von Lichnowsky had used on her hair.
 "Does it grow something?"

-"Those tentacles under its fins.
+"Those tentacles.
 It uses them to snatch game from the ground and deliver to its mouth."

-Kaede shifted her binoculars over for another look at the side-fins.
-The short tentacles that peeked out from underneath seemed more like giant armpit hair than appendages for manipulating food.
+Kaede shifted her binoculars over for another look at the jaws.
+The short tentacles that hung over them seemed more like giant facial hair than appendages for manipulating food.

 Nevertheless, she was only too happy to stay her distance.